AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 * 1a.
 The list is empty.

-  * 1a1.
-AddressBook shows an empty list.
+  * 1a1. iCon shows an empty list.

     Use case ends.